QUANTA INTERIM GUIDELINES AND PROTOCOLS

 HAND HYGIENE PROTOCOLS AND AVOIDANCE OF FACE TOUCHING

-Patients are required to use hand sanitizer when entering the clinic prior to touching any surfaces.
+Patients are required to use hand sanitizer when entering the clinic prior to touching any surfaces, after touching their phone and when leaving the clinic.

 Alternatively if patients are not comfortable using hand sanitizer when entering the clinic they will be required to wash their hands with soap and water for a minimum of 20 seconds as per the CDC, WHO and BC PHO protocols.
 We have touchless hand soap dispensers for your convenience.